zylthinking/rhis/README.md

 4. Supports scrolling of the candidate list when it exceeds the window size.
 5. The database will no longer infinitely expand, eliminating potential slowdown issues.
 6. When encountering errors in the Add/Search subcommands, rhis avoids panicking and disrupting the user's shell, although this has not been implemented thoroughly.
+7. Avoids to add none exists command because of a typo, supports quoting and escaping rule same with bash when trying to find whether cmd exists and is execuable.

 Usage: